Yash-Singh1/competitive-programming/snippets/math/prime/README.md

 # Sieve of Eratosthenes

-Calculates which numbers are prime and which are not. _TODO_
+Calculates which numbers are prime and which are not.

 ## Count Divisors